What is the easiest way to switch from macOS + Linux

 Get to know GNOME better

-Be prepared for the fact that Linux, and even Fedora Workstation combined with GNOME, will still be significantly different from macOS.
-GNOME is very clean, minimalistic, modern.
-There are no distractions here.
+Be prepared for the fact that Linux, and even Fedora Workstation combined with GNOME, will still differ significantly from macOSGNOME is very clean, minimalist, and modern.
+There are no distractions.
 There are no icons on the desktop, and no visible dock.
-Your windows don't even have minimize and maximize buttons.
+There aren't even minimize and maximize buttons on your windows.
 But don't panic.
-If you give it a try, it could be the best and most productive operating system you've ever used.
+If you give it a chance, it could become the best and most productive operating system you've ever used.

 When you start GNOME, you only see the top bar and the background image.
 The top panel consists of a button Activities on the left, time and date in the center, and tray icons for network, Bluetooth, VPN, sound, brightness, battery (and so on) on the right side.

-You'll notice some similarities to macOS, such as window snapping and spacebar previews of documents (works exactly like Quick Look).
+You will notice some similarities with macOS, such as window snapping and document previews by pressing the space bar (works exactly like Quick Look).

 If you click Activities on the top panel or press the Super key (similar to the Apple key) on the keyboard, you will see something similar to MacOS Mission Control and Spotlight Search in one bottle.
 This way you can view information about all open applications and windows.
 On the left side, you'll see a dock that lists all of your favorite (favorite) apps.